flyingmachine/brave-clojure-web/content/organization.md

 object's title and its address and provide tools for searching these records.

-For example, if you searched for "The Da Vinci Code" your local library's database, it would return the address "813.54" to you (if it's using the Dewey Decimal System).
+For example, if you searched for "The Da Vinci Code" in your local library's database, it would return the address "813.54" to you (if it's using the Dewey Decimal System).
 Now you can efficiently navigate your library and locate the physical space where _The Da